 - Be lightweight so you can add up more layers if necessary;

 - Wick moisture away.

-The best materials to choose here are wool, down fill, and fleece.
-Well, I already explained how yarn works above, so let’s jump to down fill.
+The best materials to choose from here are wool, down fill, and fleece.
+Well, I already explained how the yarn works above, so let’s jump to down fill.
 Down can retain significant amounts of warm air, and it’s great when you want to pack light as it is highly compressible.
 However, it can’t absorb sweat away as fleece can.
 The latter is a sort of polyester that, as I said, does its job in drawing moisture off, but it can’t retain as much warmth as down does.